AllenCellModeling/cookiecutter-pypackage/README.md

   * _Recommendations:_
     * _Require pull request reviews before merging_
     * _Require status checks to pass before merging (All, as administrator of the repo you can override)_
-    * _Include administrators_
     * _Restrict who can push to matching branches_
-* Add the repo to your ReadTheDocs_ account + turn on the ReadTheDocs service hook.

 ## Suggested Git Branch Strategy
 1. `master` is for the most up-to-date development, very rarely should you directly commit to this branch.
 GitHub